Lightstreamer/Lightstreamer-example-Chat-adapter-java/README.md

 # Lightstreamer - Basic Chat Demo - Java Adapter
 <!-- START DESCRIPTION lightstreamer-example-chat-adapter-java -->

-The Lightstreamer Basic Chat Demo is a very simple chat application based on Lightstreamer.
+The *Lightstreamer Basic Chat Demo* is a very simple chat application based on [Lightstreamer](http://www.lightstreamer.com) for its real-time communication needs.

+This project shows the Data Adapter and Metadata Adapters for the *Basic Chat Demo* and how they can be plugged into Lightstreamer Server.

+As example of a client using this adapter, you may refer to the [Basic Chat Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-chat-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/ChatDemo/).

 ## Details
-As example of a client using this adapter, you may refer to the [Basic Chat Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-chat-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/ChatDemo/).

 This project includes the implementation of the [SmartDataProvider](http://www.lightstreamer.com/docs/adapter_java_api/com/lightstreamer/interfaces/data/SmartDataProvider.html) interface and the [MetadataProviderAdapter](http://www.lightstreamer.com/docs/adapter_java_api/com/lightstreamer/interfaces/metadata/MetadataProviderAdapter.html) interface for the Lightstreamer Chat Demos.
 Please refer to [General Concepts](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.